amrmzfr-dev/mesraekuiti_ozone/README.md

 ========================================================================== OPERATIONAL NOTES ==================================================================
 ===============================================================================================================================================================

-- Counters increment at treatment start (SELECT press), not on completion.
+- Counters increment at treatment start (button press), not on completion.
 This is intentional for billing integrity in rental scenarios.
 - Navigation (UP/DOWN) is disabled during an active timer.
-- SELECT long‑press (≥ 2s) only stops an active timer; it does nothing on the main page except starting a treatment with a short press.
+- PREMIUM long‑press (≥ 2s) only stops an active timer; it does nothing on the main page except starting a treatment with a short press.
 - Reset requires two steps: 10s UP+DOWN hold, then SELECT to confirm (or DOWN to cancel).

 ===============================================================================================================================================================